dannsam/xenko-docs/manual/physics/raycasts.md

 <span class="label label-doc-level">Intermediate</span>
 <span class="label label-doc-audience">Programmer</span>

-A **raycast** is an invisible line traced through the scene to find intersecting physics objects.
+A **raycast** is an invisible line traced through the scene to find intersecting collider components.
 Raycasts are useful, for example, to check which objects are in a gun's line of fire, or are under the mouse cursor when the user clicks.

 Implement a raycast using the current ```Simulation``` object.
 To find the first collider the raycast intersects with, use the function ```Simulation.Raycast(Vector3 from, Vector3 to)```.